 In one episode of Science Ninja Team Gatchaman, Ken punches a young girl in the stomach.
 He slaps her later in the same episode.
 In episode 40 he slaps Jun, the only female member of the superhero team.

 In the Bamboo Blade manga, Toyama likes to Kick the Dog by beating up on new kendo club members, and Kirino mentions "Boys or girls, it doesn't matter to him.
 In fact, I think he picks on the girls even more."
 Of course, this makes the reader cheer that much harder when Tamaki beats his ass.

-Touma of To Aru Majutsu no Index has no problem hitting women at all if their motivations involve the harming and murdering of decent human beings, and decks one female enemy (who was about to start a full scale war between Espers and Magicians that would result in the death of innocent millions) in the face at least twice in the same arc, knocking her out.
+Touma of A Certain Magical Index has no problem hitting women at all if their motivations involve the harming and murdering of decent human beings, and decks one female enemy (who was about to start a full scale war between Espers and Magicians that would result in the death of innocent millions) in the face at least twice in the same arc, knocking her out.
 In fact, almost nobody in the series has a problem with using extreme physical force against a female enemy, and to be fair the women in this series tend to be genuinely competent fighters that it would be downright stupid to hold back against.
 More than a few anime fans see this as a breath of fresh air.◊

 Jan Valentine intends on killing Integra when he and his brother storm the headquarters of the Hellsing Organization.
 He thinks nothing of it, and even claims that he may "skullfuck" Integra's corpse.

 Hei of Darker Than Black is a consummate Combat Pragmatist and has no problem fighting female opponents.
 Veering into the villain version of this (he's a pretty ruthless Anti-Hero), on several occasions, when sufficiently angered, he has also struck defenseless female characters.